ControlledChaos/controlled-chaos-fancybox/README.md

 ## Gallery Images
 Gallery images will will open in Fancybox with the other images in the gallery.
 Galleries are segregated by ID for use with multiple galleries per post.

+## Gallery Options
+There is no user interface with this plugin, however there are several options available by editing the WordPress gallery shortcode created in the post.

+Following is a list of available shortcode parameters:

+### Loop Images
+Enable infinite gallery navigation.
+False by default.
+* loop="false"
+* loop="true"

+### Infobar
+Display counter and navigation arrows at the top.
+False by default.
+* infobar="false"
+* infobar="true"

+### Toolbar
+Display toolbar buttons at the top.
+True by default.
+* toolbar="true"
+* toolbar="false"

+### Arrows
+Display navigation arrows at the screen edges.
+True by default.
+* arrows="true"
+* arrows="false"

+### Thumbnail Images
+Display thumbnails on opening.
+False by default.
+* thumbs="true"
+* thumbs="false"

+### Captions
+Display image caption field, image title field, or hide captions.
+Title by default.
+* captions="title"
+* captions="captions"
+* captions="hide"

+### Protect Images
+Discourge downloading by disabling right click.
+False by default.
+* protected="false"
+* protected="true"